 A shipping container is very sturdy.
 It’s made of thick metal to prevent any kind of puncture or damage to freight coming overseas.

-This also includes the strength to handle natural disasters such as earthquakes, hurricanes, tornadoes, typhoons, snow - you name it, and it should be able to handle it.
+This also includes the strength to handle natural disasters such as earthquakes, hurricanes, tornadoes, typhoons, snow - you name it, it should be able to handle it.

 This doesn’t mean that the container won’t be tossed around to and fro, but it means that the container is more likely to handle these conditions rather than a regular conventional home.